jeffhandley/strickland/docs/Composition/every.md

 # Built-In Validator: every

-The `every` validator is built into Strickland.
-And it has a couple additional features not illustrated in the example implementation.
+Strickland provides an `every` validator.
+The `every` validator operates over an array and it will only return a valid result if all validators in the array are valid.
+The `every` validator will short-circuit (exit early) as soon as an invalid result is encountered.
+This allows chaining of validators where one validator's logic might depend on a previous validator already being valid.

 ## Parameters